SunilPark1129/c-movie-today/README.md

 > <img src="https://github.com/SunilPark1129/c-movie-today/assets/106734133/5118bf43-7438-4937-b480-77c96edebfa8" width="300" ><br>
 Aug, 2023 latest version - current page

-## Project Description

-- "C Movie Today" is a website that provides a service to easily access information about the latest movies, old movies, ratings, overviews, and more through a user-friendly UI.

 ## Features
 > Features that I would like to introduce.